U.S. Tax Treatment of New Zealand UniSaver Scheme

 UniSaver is a defined contribution superannuation scheme, which means that the benefits are determined by the contributions made and the investment returns received, after deducting fees, expenses, and taxes.

-UniSaver also features a complying superannuation fund section, known as the locked section.
+Locked Section: Withdrawals from the Locked Section are restricted.
+You need to meet certain criteria for early withdrawal, or you can withdraw at retirement.
 This section offers government contributions similar to KiwiSaver, but with stricter contribution and withdrawal requirements.
 Fixed-term employees are only eligible to participate in the locked section.

 Is UniSaver an employer-sponsored retirement scheme?

-Yes, UniSaver is a workplace savings scheme designed to help employees save for your retirement.
+Yes, UniSaver is a workplace savings scheme designed to help employees save for their retirement.

 Who can join a UniSaver scheme?